DevOps Lessons for Data Science

 You are a software developer.

-And as a software developer, even a reticent one, DevOps has a lot to teach about how to write good software.
+And as a software developer, even a reticent one, DevOps has much to teach about how to write good software.

-DevOps principles aim to create software that builds scalability, security, and stability into the software from the very beginning.
+DevOps principles aim to create software that builds security, stability, and scalability into the software from the very beginning.
 The idea is to avoid building software that works locally, but doesn’t work well in collaboration or production.

-You could just take general purpose DevOps principles and apply them to data science.
-If you talk to a software engineer or IT/Admin who doesn’t know about data science, they’ll probably encourage you to do so.
+You could take general-purpose DevOps principles and apply them to data science.
+If you talk to a software engineer or IT/Admin who doesn’t know about data science, they’ll probably encourage you to do just that.

-But the specifics of those principles are squishy.
-Basically every resource on DevOps lists a different set of core principles and frameworks.1 And for data scientists, that’s exacerbated by the profusion of data science adjacent xOps terms like DataOps, MLOps, and more.
+But, the specifics of those principles are squishy.
+Every DevOps resource lists a different set of core principles and frameworks.1 And for data scientists, that’s exacerbated by the profusion of data science adjacent xOps terms like DataOps, MLOps, and more.

-As a data professional, your job is to take data generated elsewhere, by a business, social, or natural process, to derive some of signal from it, and make that signal available to the systems and people that need it.
+That’s a very different job than the data scientist’s task of ferreting out a needle of signal in a haystack of noise.
+You don’t get to design your data flows.
+Instead, you take data generated elsewhere, by a business, social, or natural process and try to make an information signal available to the systems and people that need it.

-But that’s not to say there aren’t best practices.
-In the chapters in this section, we’ll explore what data science and data scientists can learn from DevOps to make your apps and environments as robust as possible.
+But, there are best practices you can follow to make it easier to deliver value once you’ve discovered something interesting.
+In the chapters in this part of the book, we’ll explore what data science and data scientists can learn from DevOps to make your apps and environments as robust as possible.

 App Architecture

-Despite the fact that you’re more archaeologist than architect, you do have some space to play architect as you take your work to production.
-At that point you should know what you’ve unearthed and you’re trying to figure out how to best share it.
+Even though you’re more archaeologist than architect, you have some space to play architect as you take your work to production.
+At that point, you should know what you’ve unearthed, and you’re trying to figure out how to share it.

 Monitoring and Logging

-It’s bad to find out from someone else that your app was down or that your model was producing bad results.
-DevOps practices aim to make the what’s happening inside the system visible during and after the code runs.
-Chapter 4 addresses how to build monitoring and logging into your data science projects.
+It’s bad to discover that your app was down or your model was producing bad results from someone else.
+DevOps practices aim to help you detect issues and do forensic analysis after the fact by making the system visible during and after the code runs.
+Chapter 4 addresses building monitoring and logging into your data science projects.

 Deployments